 You may need to travel for treatment if you don’t live near a mesothelioma cancer center, which can be expensive.
 Financial support programs can help lower these costs.

-Travel resources for patients include:
+Mesothelioma resources for travel expenses include:

 Mesothelioma Support and Treatment for U.S. Veterans